Decentralized Best-Response-Based Learning in Two-Player Zero-Sum Stochastic Games: A Finite-Sample Analysis: Two-Player Zero-Sum Matrix Games

-A joint policy $(\pi^1,\pi^2)$ satisfying $\text{NG}_\tau(\pi^1,\pi^2)=0$ is called the Nash distribution \citep{leslie2005individual} or the quantal response equilibrium \citep{mckelvey1995quantal}, which, unlike Nash equilibria, is unique in a zero-sum matrix game.
+A joint policy $(\pi^1,\pi^2)$ satisfying $\text{NG}_\tau(\pi^1,\pi^2)=0$ is called the Nash distribution \citep{leslie2005individual} or the quantal response equilibrium \citep{mckelvey1995quantal}, which, unlike the Nash equilibrium, is unique in a two-player zero-sum matrix game.
 Note that, as the parameter $\tau$ approaches $0$, the corresponding Nash distribution approximates a Nash equilibrium \citep{govindan2003short}.